• XARAGUA

 The TONTON MACOUTES are authorized to operate with full sovereign protocol in:

-Protection of Xaraguayan ecclesiastical property abroad
+Protection of Xaraguayan property abroad

 Counter-diplomatic sabotage analysis